CianMRoche/AstroWiki/Exoplanets/Exoplanets - Questions.md

 ## 11
 **What is meant by tidal locking between an exoplanet and its host star?**
 When there is no change in the planets rotation rate over an orbit.
-Arises by similar mechanism to [[The solar system/Questions#4|4]] whereby todal bulges result in a torque that exchanges angular momentum between the stars spin (slows down) and planets orbit (gets angular momentum so goes further away), until a point where net torque is zero.
+Arises by similar mechanism to [[The Solar System - Questions#4|4]] whereby todal bulges result in a torque that exchanges angular momentum between the stars spin (slows down) and planets orbit (gets angular momentum so goes further away), until a point where net torque is zero.

 Can lead to **synchronous rotation** as for the Earth-Moon system, wherein the orbital period = rotation period of planet, causing the same side of the planet to always face the star (or same side of moon to always face planet)